The Sunday Circle Double Page Feature

-Here’s an feature, written by Justin Tonna for a popular Maltese magazine.
-It is a two page spread in the November 2007 edition of the Sunday Circle Magazine.
+Here’s a feature, written by Justin Tonna for a popular Maltese magazine.
+It is a two-page spread in the November 2007 edition of the Sunday Circle Magazine.
 This Sunday Circle magic feature was a great contribution towards our recognition in Malta.
 Mr Tonna went on to become the editor of the same magazine, just a while after the publication of the article.
 Who knows, perhaps a little magic did enter his life after his encounter with me?

 Since then we no longer perform under the name of ‘The Palmers’.
 During that brief period, with had much success performing as the Palmer’s Magic Show, a name derived from my better half, Lola Palmer.
 A name that associates magic as in palming to a name we can use to define us.
 But that is in the past now, a period between 2005 and 2010.

 I still am a member of the Magic Circle and seem to keep accomplishing all of the things the article mentions and much more.
-We get to perform in various other countries across the world like Qatar, Norway and China to name a few.
-Apart from that, three consecutive years on performing magic on cruise ships followed that same article.
-Since then we created our own full scale theatre show, ‘Magic in Cartoonland’ at the National theatre in Malta, along with two other productions.
+We get to perform in various other countries across the world like Qatar, Norway, and China to name a few.
+Apart from that, three consecutive years of performing magic on cruise ships followed that same article.
+Since then we created our own full-scale theatre show, ‘Magic in Cartoonland’ at the National Theatre in Malta, along with two other productions.
 But the highlight of our career so far is that we currently star in Malta’s current number one dinner show (as rated by tourists) ‘The Chamber of Mysteries’.
-This is our production as well and are very proud of it.
+This is our production as well and we are very proud of it.

-On returning to Spain, the second time, we performed in hotels and resorts with our very own show.
-Further more, during on our third visit to Spain we were engaged to perform in on of the greatest Dinner Show spectacles.
-This was alongside star of Flamingo in Mallorca Victor Muro, in one of the greatest touristic variety shows on the island of Mallorca, at the most beautiful venue, Es Foguero.
+On returning to Spain, for the second time, we performed in hotels and resorts with our very own show.
+Furthermore, during our third visit to Spain, we were engaged to perform in one of the greatest Dinner Show spectacles.
+This was alongside the star of Flamingo in Mallorca Victor Muro, in one of the greatest touristic variety shows on the island of Mallorca, at the most beautiful venue, Es Foguero.

 IT'S A KIND OF MAGIC - Sunday Circle Magic!